davidmeredith/devsGuidebook/devGuidebook.md

 }
 ```

-##### Other Error Monads such as Validation and Ior
+##### Other Error Monads such as Validation and IoR

 Monads exist for several standard patterns of computation.
-For example, we've already seen the `Either` monad for describing a success or failure result (see above), but others exist:
+For example, we've already seen the `Either` monad for describing a success or failure result, but others exist:

 - Validation Monad: Unlike the Either monad, a Validated monad does not short-circuit on the first encountered error.
 Instead, the purpose is to capture all the possible errors encountered in the entire call chain.
 The error type is thus typically a non empty list.
 A validated monad can only be used if the computations are independent where input to the next computation does not depend on the successful output of the previous.
 A simple example is capturing all the errors on a form.
 In fancy functional speak, the Validator is an _applicative functor_.

-- Ior Monad: Provides both a successful result and additional list of context messages collected along the way.
+- IoR Monad: Provides both a successful result and additional list of context messages collected along the way.
 An example would be a successful code compilation that has several deprecation warnings.
 Overall the routine was successful, but you also want to collect the additional context.

 ##### Inlining within a Computation Block to Avoid Nesting